Author: Kurt Vonnegut

 "(...) his feeling that life was a meaningless nightmare, with nobody watching or caring what was going on, was actually quite familiar to me.
 That was how I felt after I shot a grandmother in Vietnam.
 She was toothless and bent over as Mary Hepburn would be at the end of her life.
 I shot her because she had just killed my best friend and my worst enemy in my platoon with a single hand-grenade.
 This episode made me sorry to be alive, made me envy stones.
 I would rather have been a stone at the service of the Natural Order."

 But regarding humour generally, there is something odd and yet particularly human about this ability, this capacity to laugh even in the face of utter darkness.
-I remember reading stories about the fourteen years the Richard Wurmbrand (a Christian) spent in the Romanian Gulag under the communist regime of Ceausescu after WWII.
+I remember reading stories about the fourteen years Richard Wurmbrand (a Christian) spent in the Romanian Gulag under the communist regime of Ceausescu after WWII.
 Tortured on a weekly basis, starving, and cut off from their loved ones, in some instances the more vulnerable prisoners slipped into insanity.
-When other prisoners noticed the signs of madness appearing in a comrade, they applied a strange form of therapy to rescue their friend, they would tell him jokes.
+When other prisoners noticed the signs of madness appearing in a comrade, they applied a strange form of therapy to rescue their friend.
+They would tell him jokes.
 If they managed to get him to laugh, or even smile, then in most cases insanity could be put off.
 If they failed, then this prisoner might sink into the abyss and not find his way back.
 Viktor Frankl, a Jew who had similar experiences in Nazi concentration camps, observed (1959/92: 54):

 Humor was another of the soul's weapons in the fight for self-preservation.
 It is well known that humor, more than anything else in the human make-up, can afford an aloofness and an ability to rise above any situation, even if only for a few seconds